Home » Turkey Hunting » How Hard is it to Bowhunt Turkeys?

 One of the key aspects of killing a tom turkey with a bow and arrow is understanding the anatomy of the intended target.
 Most archers subscribe to two target areas of choice: head and neck shots or body shots.
 Head and neck shots are difficult to pull off, but executed properly the mortality rate is nearly 100 percent.
 Either that or a 100 percent clean miss.

 When it comes to targeting the body of a longbeard, the anatomy encountered is not so easily visualized.
-I’ve often heard the mantra “hit ‘em high and watch ‘em die, hit ‘em low and watch ‘em go.”
+I’ve often heard the mantra, “Hit ‘em high and watch ‘em die, hit ‘em low and watch ‘em go.”
 There is some truth to this.
 When targeting the body of a tom, an archer should be really targeting the thorax of the bird.
-This requires more specific aiming than just chunking an arrow at black feathers.
+This requires more specific aiming than just slinging an arrow at black feathers.

 Locating the thoracic anatomy of a strutting bird will depend on the gobbler’s body posture, feather position, and wing position.
 The wing butt makes an ideal archery target for a broadside bird that is walking.
 Head-on birds should be targeted in between the neck base and the top of the beard, framing the area with each wing butt’s cranial tip so the area makes a diamond-like appearance.
 If a gobbler is quartered in his position, I usually aim at the off-side wing butt.
 This target will appear to be too high on walking birds, but as the thoracic anatomy lies just below the spine, this remains lethal.
 Toms facing away from the archer in full strut need to be targeted at the point about 2 inches above the central origin of the tail fan quills, while toms standing upright and facing away need to be targeted to thread the arrow in between both wings in the center of the thoracic spine.

 Any of these thoracic targets will prove lethal with the right broadhead.
-I prefer to use a large cut 3 blade expandable to up my odds when choosing to shoot the body, as these heads seem to provide a good mix of energy transfer and large total cutting surface area to help minimize crippling the bird and maximize lethal efficiency.
+I prefer to use a large-cut, three-blade expandable to improve my odds when choosing to shoot the body, as these heads seem to provide a good mix of energy transfer and large total cutting surface area to help minimize crippling the bird and maximize lethal efficiency.

 Finally, always consider feather position on a bird.
 A full-strut gobbler with his topline feathers standing will appear about 3 inches taller at the topline than a non-strutter.
 It is important to take this into consideration to avoid overshooting the thorax and passing through nothing but a gobbler’s cape feathers.

 All these challenges may seem daunting to the spring turkey hunter.
-For the man or woman so inclined, setting a goal of harvesting a mature longbeard with a bow and arrow often starts as a “maybe one day” passing thought.
-It can be difficult as hell.
-Maddening at times.
-But when it comes together, when the bow hunter successfully masters shooting turkeys with a bow, it is a very worthy endeavor.
+For the man or woman so inclined, setting a goal of harvesting a mature longbeard with a bow and arrow often starts as a maybe-one -day passing thought.
+It can be difficult as hell; maddening at times.
+But when it comes together, when the bowhunter successfully masters shooting turkeys with their equipment, it is a very worthy endeavor.
 And there is no feeling in the world quite like it.